GiuseppeLV/dses-frontend-nextjs/README.md

 ```bash
 node nodeSensor.js
 ```
-I used an Arduino Uno board with an HC-SR04 sensor just for testing values, feel free to use other sensors to test or a real CO2 sensor.
+I used an Arduino Uno board with an HC-SR04 sensor just for testing values as a Citizen, feel free to use other sensors to test or a real CO2 sensor.
 The arduinoSensor.ino contains script for sampling using HC-SR04 sensor.
 This has to be uploaded to the board.